 However, I had had Campbell’s popular book The Hero with a Thousand Faces on my bookshelf for many years before settling down to read it.
 Before doing so, I needed to understand my ontogeny in relationship to scientists and spiritual seekers, engaged in quite different journeys in life, which I was endeavouring to reconcile in one being, not two, like J. Krishnamurti and David Bohm holding dialogues with each other.

-I found the answer I was looking for when attending a six-day retreat in the Altai Mountains beside Lake Teletskoye with my friend Nukunu.
+I found the answer I was looking for when attending a six-day retreat in the Altai Mountains beside Lake Teletskoye with my friend Nukunu in 2008.
 He had invited me to attend after I had edited and written a foreword to his book Words of Fire: Commentaries on the Gospel of Thomas.
 This was a vitally important step in my spiritual awakening for it enabled me to look deeply at my Christian conditioning, much inspired by Elaine Pagels’ studies of the Gnostic origins of Christianity, suppressed by the bishops at the Council of Nicaea in 325.

 In brief, the bell curves illustrate two ways of coming to terms with the imminent extinction of Homo sapiens by recapitulating what Campbell called the Cosmogonic Cycle: “Redemption consists in the return to superconsciousness and therewith the dissolution of the world.
 This is the great theme and formula of the cosmogonic cycle, the mythical image of the world’s coming to manifestation and subsequent return into the nonmanifest condition.”